adigarg14602/SHOPPING-LANDING-PAGE/README.md

 # SHOPPING-LANDING-PAGE
-It is an ecommerce website (shopping landing page
+It is an ecommerce website (shopping landing page ) using HTML , CSS , Javascript